 Readers Must Have a Chance to Wear Your Shoes

 Show, not tell, is how great writers work.
-And as a memoirist, this is critical to your success because you must bring your readers into your world so they can reach certain conclusions.
+And as a memoirist, this is critical to your success because you must bring your reader into your world so she can reach her conclusions.
 The easiest method to do this is to bring the story to life in front of your reader’s eyes by utilizing vivid language that allows them to picture each scene.
-Another approach is to think about it is as if you’re guiding your reader through the scenes of your life with an old-school camcorder on your shoulder.
+Another approach to thinking about it is as if you’re guiding your reader through the scenes of your life with an old-school camcorder on your shoulder.
 You want the reader to feel as though they are right there with you, or better yet, inside your experiences.